fmarkwong/investor_marketplace/README.md

 ### Things I would have like to do/fix if more time

 - I took a shortcut for handling the error alert when the user submits without an upload file.
 See the comment at `MarketPlace#create_investor` for details
 - Tests.
-Didn't time to do any.
-Very important.
+Very important, but didn't have time.
+- Authentication and authorization
 - Implement the frontend with [`Phoenix LiveView`](https://github.com/phoenixframework/phoenix_live_view).
 SPA-like UI with no JavaScript ftw!